Phan-3/html-css-practice-one/README.md

 4. Back the `index.html` file

-You use Alt+L Alt+O, press right button mouse -> Open with liveserver or you see right corner your screen and click "Go Live" symbol to look your site was code
+You see right corner your screen and click "Go Live" item to look your site was code.

 ## Slice UI from Figma to HTML site with CSS